s-r-e-e-r-a-j/TermTalk/README.md

   Required to use Serveo and for general network communication between clients and servers.

 - **Linux or Termux**
-  Works on various Linux distributions (e.g., Debian, RedHat, Arch) and Termux (for Android).
+  Works on various Linux distributions (e.g., Debian, RHEL, Arch) and Termux (for Android).

 - **PyCryptodome**
   Required for AES encryption support.
 Install it using: